 - The policy for marketing type reminders, such as reminders for vaccinations etc.

-SMS reminders for appointments are hugely successful in reducing no-shows and last minute cancellations.
-By following best practice, your business can keep the diary full and maximize revenue and productivity.
+SMS appointment reminders are hugely successful in reducing no-shows and last minute cancellations.
+By following best practice, your business can keep the diary full and maximise revenue and productivity.

 You may also like ...

 9 April 2019